INTRODUCTION

 2) Jesus promised: “Ye shall know the truth,” John 8:31-32.

-3) The truth must be heard, believed and obeyed, John 6:44-45.
+3) The truth must be heard, believed, and obeyed, John 6:44-45.

 2. In whom also:

 b.
-“Ye were sealed with the Holy Spirit of promise,” Ephesians 1:13-14.
+“You were sealed with the Holy Spirit of promise,” Ephesians 1:13-14.

 E. These Ephesians were: “Saved by grace through (the) faith,” Ephesians 2:8-9.
 Before moving further in the lesson, it is high time to discuss this phrase: “For by grace ye are saved through faith.”
-This is one of the most quoted verses; in the bible next to, John 3:16.
+This is one of the most quoted verses in the bible, next to John 3:16.

 a.
-First, “For by grace ye are saved through (the) faith (Gr: dia tes pistis) or (the system of faith); it is the gift of God,” Ephesians 2:8.
+First, “For by grace ye are saved through (the) faith (Gr: dia tas pistis) or (the system of faith); it is the gift of God,” Ephesians 2:8.
 Salvation is granted to the believers by God’s grace; in Christ; “through the system of faith” and, it is sealed by the “gift of the Holy Spirit.”

 1) B. W. Johnson wrote: “The definite article is found before faith in the Greek, showing that the faith, or the gospel, is meant...The grammatical construction of the Greek does not allow us to make “faith” the subject of the last clause.
 It is not (our) “faith,” but “salvation through the faith,” which is the gift of God,” Page 472.
+We will revisit this reference later in this lesson.

 c.
-Next, the Ephesians were saved by grace through the system of faith – “not of works, lest any man should boast,” Ephesians 2:9.
-Now, let me state, that the earliest manuscripts include the article “the” in the phrase: “by grace ye are saved through the faith”– and translated it accurately, in Ephesians 2:8.
+Next, the Ephesians were saved by grace through the system of faith— “not of works, lest any man should boast,” Ephesians 2:9.
+Now, let me state that the earliest manuscripts include the article “the” in the phrase: “by grace ye are saved through the faith”—and translated it accurately in Ephesians 2:8.

-1) Just to mention a few, (Stephanus Textus Receptus 1550; Scrivener's Textus Receptus 1894; Greek Orthodox Church 1904, etc.).
+1) to mention a few (Stephanus Textus Receptus 1550; Scrivener's Textus Receptus 1894; Greek Orthodox Church 1904, etc.).

 2) These manuscripts include the article “the” before the word “faith” – and after the word “through” in our text, - or “through the faith,” Ephesians 2:8.
 Signifying – the doctrine of faith – not belief only!

-3) Textus Receptus means – “the Received Text, because of the words, “Textum…ab omibus receptum,” occurring in the preface of many earlier editions.
+3) Textus Receptus means – “the Received Text, because of the words “Textum…ab omibus receptum,” occurring in the preface of many earlier editions.
 (The Englishman’s Greek New Testament, Zondervan Publishing House, Grand Rapids, MI, First Printing 1970, p. v., of the Introduction).

 d.
-Paul’s message to the Galatians on: “The hearing of faith.”
-He wrote: “O foolish Galatians, who hath bewitched you that ye should not obey the truth, before whose eyes Jesus Christ hath been evidently set forth, crucified among you?
+Finally, Paul’s message to the Galatians is: “The hearing of faith.”
+He wrote: “O foolish Galatians, who hath bewitched you that ye should not obey the truth, before whose eyes Jesus Christ hath been set forth, crucified among you?
 This only would I learn of you, Received ye the Spirit by the works of the law, or by the hearing of faith?”
 See Galatians 3:1-2.
 He asks the Galatians:

 1) First, “Did ye receive the Spirit by the works of the law, or by the hearing of faith?”
-Here he means the truth of the gospel of Christ – or the system of faith.
+Here, he means the truth of the gospel of Christ – or the system of faith.

-2) Further, he argues this point to the Galatian’s regarding the Holy Spirit.
+2) Further, he argues this point to the Galatians regarding the Holy Spirit.
 Note: “He therefore that ministereth to you the Spirit, and worketh miracles among you, doeth he it by the works of the law, or by the hearing of faith?”
 See Galatians 3:5.

 b) Conclusion: The Galatians received the Spirit through the hearing of “the faith” – or the preaching of the gospel of Christ, and not through the works of the law.
 This verse fully reconciles Paul’s message to the Ephesians, in Ephesians 1:13-14; Ephesians 2:8-9.